MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 ## How do I import AutoCAD models?

 You can prepare your 3D models yourself using third-party conversion and optimization tools or you can use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to send your models to [!include[cc-microsoft](../includes/cc-microsoft.md)] to convert and optimize.
-Whichever method you use, after converting and optimizing the models, you use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to import them into [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)].
+Whichever method you use, after converting and optimizing the models, you use the [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] to prepare them for mixed reality.
 [Learn more about the Import Tool](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool).

 ## How does the Import Tool process my 3D models?